AaronLasseigne/aaronlasseigne.github.com/_posts/2014-03-15-my-first-lightning-talk.md

 I've [previously written][2] about giving talks at work and at the local Ruby group.
 Presenting to an entire conference (it's single track) is certainly more daunting.
 It was a lot of fun though.
-You can watch my talk below or thumb through the slides.
+You can watch my talk below (starting at 3:22) or thumb through the slides.

 <!--more-->